myAssistant-Mini/Source/README.md

 # Source
 Contains All the Bundles and Modules

+src folder : All the data related to run our application